svetzal/blog-content/posts/2021/snapmaker_pencil_tray.md

 Now it's time to mount the stock, milled side down, so that we can start running the CNC toolpaths for the top of the pencil tray.

-Because the piece was re-mounted, the new mounting position shifted the X and Y for the centre of the piece, but the Z height is still the same.
-I scored the stock with diagonal lines to find the centre.
+Because the piece was re-mounted, the new mounting position shifted the X and Y for the centre of the piece, so we'll have to re-home it.
+We can also move the Z home down 4mm from 24mm off the wasteboard to 20mm, the new height of the stock.
+I scored the stock with diagonal lines to find the new X-Y centre.

 ![](images/snapmaker/Pastedimage20211213170704.png)
 _The trimmed stock, fastened down, with diagonal lines to set the X and Y work origin against._

-Then I jogged the Z up 1mm above the origin, set the bit at the intersection of the two diagonal lines, and set the X and Y work origin.
+Then I moved the Z position down to -4mm to set the new Z work origin.
+I raised it an extra mm so I wouldn't accidentally bump the stock, and then found the intersection of the two diagonal lines in order to set the X and Y work origin.

 ![](images/snapmaker/Pastedimage20211213170708.png)
 _Re-setting the X and Y work origin._